 - Attorney General.

 USAS Processing Requirements

-- The purchase document should be entered by the paying agency in the USAS as Doc Type 9 before forwarding to OAG.
+- The purchase document should be entered by the paying agency in the USAS as Doc Type 9 (Doc Type 5 for payroll) before forwarding to OAG.

 - Applicable 1099 coding should be entered in the appropriate box in USAS for IRS reporting requirements.